ndzuma/WealthWorks/README.md

 ## Adaptation

 You can adapt the app to different databases by modifying the modules in the `workers` folder, particularly `newsCollector.py`, `newsFetcher.py`, and `newsCleanner.py`.
 Additionally, the content displayed on the "The Cookbook" page can be updated by modifying the Markdown files in the `docs` folder.

+To run and schedule/automate the news collection and cleaning see: [schedulingWorkers.md](WealthWorks%2Fworkers%2FschedulingWorkers.md).

 ## Environment Variables